onnx/onnx/docs/Operators.md

         Normalized = Div(X, SqrtRMS)
         ```
         where `normalized_axes` is `[axis, ..., rank of X - 1]`.
 The variables `RMS` stand for root mean square,
+        Depending on `stash_type` attribute, the actual computation
+        must happen in different floating-point precision.
+        For example, if `stash_type` is 1, this operator casts
+        all input variables to 32-bit float, perform the computation, and
+        finally cast `Normalized` back to the original type of `X`.
         The second stage then scales the outcome of the first stage using:
         ```
         Y= Mul(Normalized, Scale)